lupin012345/Python-Microservices/README.md

 - clear : Clear the screen
 - keepalive {id} {True|False} : Choose if a service should be automatically restarted or not
 - log : Print the contents of the logfile
+- reclone : Delete the directory of a service and clone it again